564C52/JASA_investigating/README.md

 # JASA_investigating
-Temporary repository for supplementary materials
+Temporary repository for supplementary materials.
+It will be uploaded on zenodo afterwards.

 ## Description